5G Standalone - which devices and UK networks are using it?

 Vodafone was the first UK network to launch 5G Standalone, but it doesn’t call its network upgrade that.
 Instead, Vodafone markets this as 5G Ultra.

-It claims that with 5G Ultra, one million more UK customers will be able to connect to its 5G network, and that your phone’s battery will last up to 25% longer – or for up to three additional hours.
+It claims that with 5G Ultra, your phone’s battery will last up to 25% longer – or for up to three additional hours.

 It also touts higher 5G speeds, which should be up to 10 times faster than 4G.
 It doesn’t give a specific figure but does claim that its 4G network offers average speeds of 23-35Mbps, so if we take the middle figure there (29Mbps) then 10 times that is 290Mbps.